techidaily/site-games-able/source/_posts/abolishing-automatic-purchases-in-steam.md

  Steam subscriptions are monthly fees you pay when you sign up for an online service, such as a subscription for one of the many MMO games ([what are MMO games?](https://www.makeuseof.com/what-are-mmo-games/) ) available these days, or a game library like EA Play.
 These subscription fees will continue every payment period until you tell Steam to cancel them.

- It's important to note that[uninstalling a game or service on Steam](https://www.makeuseof.com/how-to-uninstall-steam-games-reinstall/) does not cancel any active subscriptions with it.
+ It's important to note that [uninstalling a game or service on Steam](https://www.makeuseof.com/how-to-uninstall-steam-games-reinstall/) does not cancel any active subscriptions with it.
 You need to explicitly tell Steam to cancel the recurring payments if you're not using the service anymore.

  To get started canceling a subscription on Steam, use the Steam desktop app and click on your display name at the top-right of the window.
 Then, select**Account details: \[Username\]** .